 - 1. Satisfy all diploma requirements listed above. - 2.
 Attend school a minimum of 90% of the time. - 3.
 Pay all school fines and fees and turn in all books, uniforms, and school property. - 4.
 The following conduct during 8th grade year will result in the removal of a student from the graduation ceremony: - a.
-Suspension for possession of weapons, drugs, alcohol, or tobacco/vape pens on campus. - b.
-Two combined suspensions of any kind. - c.
-Police involvement in any school incident may result in immediate removal from the ceremony.
+Suspension for possession of weapons, drugs, alcohol, or tobacco (including vape pens) on campus. - b.
+Three combined suspensions of any kind.

+NOTE: Police involvement in any school incident may also result in immediate removal from the ceremony.

-Participation in other 8th grade graduation-related activities is at the discretion of administration.
+GRADUATION TRIP AND CELEBRATION/DANCE Participation in 8th grade graduation-related activities include the above and are at the discretion of administration.